intel/dffml/docs/arch/alice/discussion/0023/index.md

 Alice is going to be held to very high standards.
 We should expect this list to grow for a long time (years).
 This list of expectations may at times contain fragments which need to be worked out more and are only fragment so the ideas don't get forgotten.

+- Alice should be able to work on any project as a remote developer
+  - She should be able to make changes to projects following the branch by abstraction methodology
 - Alice will maintain a system which allows her to respond to asynchronous messages
   - Likely a datastore with the ability to listen for changes
   - Changes would be additions of messages from different sources (email, chat, etc.)